Greek PM hails debt compromise, public sceptical

 The other junior coalition partner, the Democratic Left, called the deal "a decisive step" to keep Greece in the euro.

+Deeply unpopular wage and spending cuts passed this month contradicted Samaras's pre-election pledges to soften the bailout deal, testing the cohesion of the conservative-led, three-party coalition he has headed since June.

-Greece's anti-bailout opposition dismissed the agreement altogether, saying it fell short of what was needed.
+Greece's anti-bailout opposition dismissed the agreement altogether, saying it fell short of what was needed to make the country's debt sustainable.

-"It's a half-baked compromise, a band aid on the gaping wound of (Greece's) debt," said Dimitris Papadimoulis, senior lawmaker of the radical leftist Syriza, the biggest opposition party, which is leading in the polls.
+"It's a half-baked compromise, a band-aid on the gaping wound of debt," said Dimitris Papadimoulis, senior lawmaker of the radical leftist Syriza party, the biggest opposition party which is leading in the polls.

 Papadimoulis said German Chancellor Angela Merkel was standing in the way of a 50 percent write-off of Greece's 340-billion-euro debt, saying that was what Athens needed.

-"(The deal happened) under pressure from the narrow-minded, egotistical, short-sighted economic policies of Merkel, who stingily watches over her money," he said.
+"(The deal happened) under pressure from the narrow-minded, egotistic, short-sighted economic policies of Merkel, who stingily watches over her money," he said.

-(Additional reporting by Renee Maltezou; Writing by Deepa Babington; Editing by Alison Williams)